(Updated – March 2023)

 - You can also spread money across family members to use the Rs 5 lakh insurance angle for each one instead of just one person.

 - What about corporate deposits from NBFCs?
 They are risky and they do offer quite high rates which no doubt can be tempting.
 But that doesn’t mean that you should avoid all company FDs.
 Just beware of unusually high-interest rates that some company FDs may offer.
 Study the company’s background and credit rating.
-And simply stick with most reputed and trustworthy names having AAA ratings.
-Also limit your exposure to a small part of your FD portfolio.
+And simply stick with the most reputed and trustworthy names having AAA ratings.
+Also, limit your exposure to a small part of your FD portfolio.
 Don’t be too adventurously greedy to generate high returns from FD.
 If you want high risk-taking and high returns, go and invest in equity markets.

 - If you understand how to pick debt funds properly, then even debt funds can be a good option for many as a sort of replacement of fixed deposits.
 But debt funds are not risk-free.
-Also make sure that you do understand bank FD interest taxation and how debt funds win in this aspect as debt fund taxation is very different.
-If you want to which are the good mutual funds to invest in, then consider subscribing to premium Stable Model Mutual Funds service.
+Also, make sure that you do understand bank FD interest taxation and how debt funds win in this aspect as debt fund taxation is very different.
+If you want to which are the good mutual funds to invest in, then consider subscribing to the premium Stable Model Mutual Funds service.

 Note – If you are looking for monthly interest from fixed deposits, then you may like to read monthly interest Rs 1 crore fixed deposit OR monthly interest Rs 2 crore fixed deposit OR monthly interest Rs 50 lakh fixed deposit.

 So hopefully, this post would have given you some idea about which are safe banks in India.